What an odd and wonderful (wodd) discovery:

 This is not a floor tile — it’s a 10″ wall tile marketed to Do It Yourselfers to protect and beautify the walls of kitchens, rec rooms, bathrooms — even showers!
 We know that it came in at least 15 patterns in colors approved by Better Homes & Gardens.
 And today, we have two of the 15 patterns to ogle…

-We first heard about Lam-O-Tile from reader / ebay seller devonwass6zm7, who recently discovered this NOS stash of vintage Lam-O-Tile vinyl wall tile and now has it for sale.
+We first heard about Lam-O-Tile from reader / ebay seller devonwass6zm7, who recently discovered this NOS stash of vintage Lam-O-Tile vinyl wall tile.
 Neither Pam nor I have seen this stuff before — and it’s almost just as wonderful to see all the packaging, too.
 From the Ebay listing:

 Vintage Mid Century Lam-O-Tile by Lam Tex Corporation/Laminated Plas Tex.